irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ### Assessment Statement:

-The lesson's TLO will be assessed based on the student's ability to generate AI content that meets specified quality standards and is relevant to the given prompts.
+The learning experience's TLO will be assessed based on the participant's ability to generate AI content that meets specified quality standards and is relevant to the given prompts.

 ### Assessment Plan: